emirr44/KIMIKA-Molecular-Classification-and-Generation/src/classification/README.md

 ## Model Architecture

-Our classification model uses the GraphMVP architecture as the backbone.
-GraphMVP is a 2D GNN pre-trained with 3D molecular geometry.
-In practice, we implement a Graph Neural Network (e.g. a Graph Isomorphism Network or GraphConv) that takes each molecule’s graph (atoms + bonds) and outputs a fixed-size embedding vector.
-During fine tuning on BACE, we freeze this encoder and attach simple MLP head for binary classification.
+Our classification model is based on a Graph Neural Network (GNN) architecture implemented using PyTorch Geometric.
+The backbone of the model is a message-passing GNN (e.g., GIN or GraphConv) that processes each molecule’s graph structure (atoms as nodes, bonds as edges) and encodes it into a fixed-size vector representation.
+On top of this, a graph-level prediction head (GNN_graphpred) performs binary classification.

+We support the use of pretrained GNN encoders.
+If a pretrained model is loaded, the encoder can optionally be frozen during fine-tuning to preserve learned features, while the classification head is trained on the BACE dataset.
 ## Training and Optimization Details

-As previously mentioned, GraphMVP encoder is fine tuned with the BACE training set.
-The graph data loader constructs PyTorch Geometric Data objects from SMILES (via RDKit).
-For optimization, we use binary cross-entropy loss on the classifier output.
-We train with the Adam optimizer (learning rate ~1e-4) for 10 epochs (as results were almost identical compared with training on 5 and 20 epochs), monitoring validation AUC.
-Dropout is applied in the MLP head for regularization.
-Class weights are used if needed to balance the 0/1 labels.
-We experiment with freezing vs. unfreezing the pre-trained layers; typically, Graph Neural Network was freezed to preserve previously learned patterns.
+The dataset is loaded from a CSV of SMILES strings and converted into graph representations via RDKit.
+We perform stratified splitting into training, validation, and test sets to preserve label distributions.

+The model is trained using the AdamW optimizer with a learning rate of 1e-3 and a small weight decay (1e-5).
+To prevent exploding gradients, gradient clipping with a max norm of 2.0 is applied.
+Mixed precision training (AMP) is optionally used for faster computation on GPUs.

+Training is guided by a binary cross-entropy loss on logits, with a learning rate scheduler (ReduceLROnPlateau) monitoring validation AUC.
+Dropout is applied in the GNN and MLP layers for regularization.
+Early stopping is used to prevent overfitting, based on stagnation in validation performance.

 ## Evaluation and Conclusion

-For simplicity, we measure ROC AUC (Receiver Operating Characteristic Area Under Curve) score on the held-out test set.
-For comparison, we include baseline models without pretrained weights.

-The fine-tuned GraphMVP substantially outperforms baselines, demonstrating the benefit of pretraining.
-However, these metrics do not indicate that model works as intended.
-Modeling graph realtionships is quite difficult task, and because of limitations in data, model still struggles to adapt to given molecules and fully learns patterns.
+We performe model evaluation on a held-out test set using ROC AUC and accuracy as key metrics.
+A confusion matrix and ROC curve are also plotted to visualize classification performance.

+Our GNN-based model achieves decent results, which validates the effectiveness of message passing netowrks (GNNs) in molecular classification.
+While pretrained weights can improve performance, challenges remain due to the limited size and variability of the BACE dataset.
+Modeling complex molecular relationships continues to be a non-trivial task, and performance may stagnate without richer representations or data augmentation strategies.